Midway UMC is home to three scouting organizations:

 - Science and Technology Frontier – includes badges such as Aviation, Geology, Internet Adventure, Space Exploration, and Zoology

 Midway’s AHG troop has been quite active since its inception in 2012.
-In addition to local outings such as ziplining, camping, fishing, cycling and much more, the troop participates in at least one big adventure each spring.
+In addition to local outings such as ziplining, camping, fishing, cycling, snorkeling and much more, the troop participates in at least one big adventure each spring.
 Past events have included sleeping aboard the USS Yorktown in Charleston, SC; Space Camp in Huntsville, AL; and overnighting at the Tennessee Aquarium in Chattanooga.
 The troop is open to girls of ALL faiths, and scouts need not be members of Midway UMC.